 - Working with academic departments to develop online graduate degree programs.

-- Supporting the design of learning spaces and training faculty on optimal use of these spaces.
+- Supporting the design and effective use of active learning spaces, including training faculty on teaching with technology.

 To accomplish the above, we foster a spirit of collaboration, service, and outreach, as well as advocate for university policies that further our mission.